Viktor Trofimov: Career

 Trofimov born in Leningrad, Soviet Union. reached the final of the Speedway World Championship in 1972 and 1975.

-He also finished on the rostrum of the World Team Cup nine times between 1965 and 1976 but never won a gold medal.
+Trofimov also finished on the rostrum of the World Team Cup nine times between 1965 and 1976 but never won a gold medal.
 He achieved four silver (1966, 1971, 1972, 1975) and three bronze (1967, 1969, 1973) medals.
-In 1965 he toured the United Kingdom as part of the Soviet Union national team, it was only the second ever tour of the UK by the Soviet Union.
+In 1965, he toured the United Kingdom as part of the Soviet Union national team, it was only the second ever tour of the UK by the Soviet Union.

 Trofimov was the champion of the Soviet Union, winning the title in 1967.
 He won the Continental Speedway final in 1972.

-In the speedway team championship of the USSR he rode for 18 years for the team Rivne and won two bronze medals.
+In the speedway team championship of the USSR, Trofimov rode for 18 years for the team Rivne and won two bronze medals.
 His first race was on 30 April 1960 and last was on 15 October 1995.
 After the dissolution of the Soviet Union, Trofimov remained in Ukraine and his son Vladimir Trofimov and grandson Viktor Trofimov Jr. would both go on to represent the Ukraine national speedway team.
 He toured the United Kingdom with the Soviet team in 1976.

-In September 2011, a book was published about the sports career of Viktor Trofimov titled English "RADUGA" Viktor Trofimov.
+In September 2011, a book was published about the sports career of Trofimov titled English "RADUGA" Viktor Trofimov.